Frequently Asked Questions (FAQs)

 • CalWORKs New Student Orientation: This is required for all new students and you only have to take it once.
 Click here and scroll down to New Student Orientation for the links to the orientation video.

 • FAFSA: Filling out the FAFSA gets you access to financial aid if you’re qualified to receive it to help pay for you college expenses.
 Click here for more information on how to fill out the application.
-The majority of CalWORKs students qualify for the enrollment fee waiver (CCPG) as well as waiving other fees.

 How many units do I need to take to qualify for Cuyamaca CalWORKs services?